renjujv/personal-blog/content/blog/hello-world/index.md

 ---
-title: Hello World Updated 2
+title: Hello World
 date: "2015-05-01T22:12:03.284Z"
-description: "Hello World Updated 2"
+description: "Hello World"
 ---

-This is my first post on my new fake blog!
-How exciting!
+This is my first post on my new blog!

 I'm sure I'll write a lot more interesting things in the future.
+This is just a basic template.
+You can skip to the more meaningful posts that come later.

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).